Dollar droops on election day after 'Trump trade' unwind

 Overnight, though, the U.S. currency slumped as much as 0.76 per cent against the euro to a three-week trough after a weekend opinion poll showed Harris with a surprise lead in Iowa, a traditional Republican stronghold.
 Overall, polls continue to show a tight race.

-The dollar index, which measures the currency against six major peers including the euro, was flat at 103.91 as of 0349 GMT, after slumping as low as 103.67 on Monday for the first time since Oct.
+The dollar index, which measures the currency against six major peers including the euro, edged down slightly to 103.89 as of 0618 GMT, after slumping as low as 103.67 on Monday for the first time since Oct.
 21. Last week it surged to the highest since the end of July at 104.63.

 "We judge financial markets are now positioned for a Harris win," said Carol Kong, a currency strategist at Commonwealth Bank of Australia.